 Why would the broker need to take a payment after they guaranteed your payment to you on the dispatch contract?
 What if the customer fails to pay?
 Your contract says you must deliver and get paid in "x" days.
 There should be no reason you need to stop while you wait for another payment to the broker that you could have taken yourself.
 The broker is either trying to pay old invoices with your money, or they are double brokering.
 If the customer is paying far less to them at delivery and have only been charged a small deposit so far, the math tells you that you will likely not see a dime.
 Cancel and don't pick up!

-If the broker is NX Auto Transport as per customer and you have another broker on your dispatch, the customer either double booked with more than one broker or it's a double broker scam.
+If the broker is supposed to be NX Automotive Transport, for example as per customer and you have another broker on your dispatch, then customer either double booked with more than one broker or it's a double broker car theft scam.
 Especially if the numbers and payment terms do not add up.

 What the FMCSA says: